Check if your jurisdiction is holding an election.

 "Voters can choose the way they prefer to vote this year and be absolutely confident it will be safe and secure," said Benson.

-A side by side comparison of the absent voter ballot data 14 days before the 2020 and 2016 primary elections is below and a breakdown of the numbers by jurisdiction is available online.
+A side-by-side comparison of the absent voter ballot data 14 days before the 2020 and 2016 primary elections follows and a breakdown of the numbers by jurisdiction is available online.

 Number of Applications Received